jdtsmith/autoftp/README.md

 ## Micropython Application

 Micro-controller development can be tedious.
-With C-based firmware frameworks, you must:
+With C-based firmware frameworks, a typical cycle is like:

 1. Make a tiny change, perhaps to a single constant in some file
 1. Recompile, sometimes many dozens of files [1-30s]
 1. Relink the firmware [1-10s]
-1. Upload the firmware over Serial [>10s]
+1. Upload the full multi-MB firmware over Serial [>10s]
-1. Wait for microcontroller to reboot and re-run firmware
+1. Wait for the microcontroller to reboot and re-run firmware
 1. Test your changes
+1. Realize your change wasn't correct; back to step 1...

 An edit/compile/build/upload "development loop" cycle well over one minute is not atypical.
-I'd often forget what it was I was testing before an iteration completes.
+When using such methods, I often _forget what it was I was testing_ before an iteration completes.
 Painful!

 [Micropython](http://micropython.org) greatly simplifies this workflow.
 It includes an interactive REPL for testing and development.
-It's _paste mode_ (`Ctrl-E`) makes it trivial to test small chunks of code.
-But for typical projects, you'll often be editing and uploading relatively large Python files (>5K).
+Its _paste mode_ (`Ctrl-E`) makes it trivial to test small chunks of code.
+But for typical projects, you'll often be editing and uploading relatively large Python files (say >5K).
 In this case, the development loop can _still_ be a somewhat slow process:

 1. Make a tiny change, perhaps to a single constant in some file
-1. Using a tool like [rshell](https://github.com/dhylands/rshell): `C-x` to exit the REPL, `cp file.py /board` to upload file over serial port [~15-20s for a 25K file at the default baud rate]
+1. Using a tool like [rshell](https://github.com/dhylands/rshell): `C-x` to exit the REPL, `cp file.py /board` to upload file over  serial port [up to ~15-20s for a large 25K file, at typical baud rates]
 1. Wait for microcontroller to reboot (which the rshell `cp` causes), and then reinitialize (perhaps by hand) [1-5s, e.g. for Wifi startup]
 1. Test your changes
+1. Goto step 1...

-So this still looks like a 10-30s "development loop" time.  `autoftp` enables a _much faster_ workflow for network-connected microcontrollers:
+So this can still constitue a 10-30s "development loop" time, more if you have to set some things up by hand on reboot.  `autoftp` enables a _much faster_ workflow for network-connected microcontrollers:

-1. Make a tiny change, perhaps to a single constant
+1. Make a tiny change, perhaps to a single constant, save your file
-1. File changes are noticed automatically and the file is immediately uploaded to the micro-controller [0.5s for small file, <1s for files <25K]
+1. File changes are noticed automatically and the file is immediately uploaded to the micro-controller [0.5s for small file, <1s for files up to 25K]
 1. Reload code and test
+1. Goto step 1...

 ## Usage Details

 Only files are watched and uploaded.
 All files _must_ match one of the `-p` wildcard patterns (`*.py` by default), and must _not_ match any of the `-x` exclude pattern(s).
-The latter is a good way to omit entire directories, etc.  By default, files are placed in directories relative to the FTP server's working directory (typically the root of the microcontroller).
+The latter is a good way to omit entire directories, etc.  Be aware that files in the current directory are referred to with a leading `./`, e.g., `./file.py`.
+By default, files are placed on the remote host in directories relative to the FTP server's working directory (typically the root of the microcontroller).

-If you need to pre-process one file type to produce another, you can use, e.g., `-s '*.suf, process` to run the script `process` on files matching `*.suf`.  `process` is called with the file as its only argument.
-This script might produce one or more _other_ output files of different types, which are picked up for transfer, if specified.
-If an uploaded file matches any of the `-k` patterns, it will be deleted after upload.
-This is useful for files which should be transfered, but don't need to be kept locally.
+If you need to pre-process one file type to produce another, you can use, e.g., `-s '*.suf, process` to run the script `process` on files matching `*.suf`.  `process` is called with the file as its only argument, and presumable creates or updates _other_ files.
+If they are matched by a `-p` flag, these files are picked up for auto-transfer.

+If an uploaded file matches any of the `-k` patterns provided (if any), it will be deleted after upload.
+This is useful for "temporary" files like compiled versions which should be transfered, but don't need to be kept locally cluttering the directory.
 Note that, since it only operates on _uploaded_ file, `-k` patterns must match files matched by the `-p` patterns to be effective.

 An example might be: